 Can’t Bare Your Strawberry Legs?
 Causes, Prevention and Treatments

-- Strawberry legs are extremely common, affecting millions of women every year.
+- Strawberry legs are extremely common, affecting millions of people every year.

 - The term “strawberry legs” is colloquial and generally describes darkened pores or small bumps at the site of each hair follicle.